 In general, complications that arise with respect to progesterone levels during the menstrual cycle could lead to a myriad of long-term health problems.

-For instance, women with polycystic ovarian syndrome (PCOS) or going through the menopausal transition will often experience anovulatory cycles.
+For instance, women with polycystic ovarian syndrome (PCOS) or going through the menopausal transition will often experience cycles without ovulation, or anovulatory cycles.
 In the absence of ovulation, there is little progesterone to counteract estrogen's effects.
 Symptoms of estrogen dominance may ensue, such as headaches, insomnia, bloating, fibrocystic breasts, acne, and more.

 Furthermore, any defect in follicular development or corpus luteum function could cause luteal phase defect.
 Luteal phase defect is marked by the failure to develop a fully mature secretory endometrium, preventing embryo implantation.
-This could lead to infertility or an early miscarriage.
+This could lead to infertility or a miscarriage.

-Continue reading to learn more about the instrumental role of progesterone during pregnancy, from how the hormone maintains a fetus to full-term to its effects in a new mother's body post-partum.
+Continue reading to learn more about the instrumental role of progesterone during pregnancy, from how the hormone supports fetal development to full-term to its effects in a new mother's body postpartum.